Isa Mämmetgulyýew

 Isa Mammetgulyyev (born 8 January 1997) is a Turkmen tennis player.
+With a world ranking of #1115 in 2016, he became and still remains the highest ranked tennis player in Turkmenistan history.

 Mammetgulyyev has a career high ATP singles ranking of 1115 achieved on 25 July 2016.
 He also has a career high ATP doubles ranking of 1189, achieved on 19 September 2016.

 Mammetgulyyev has represented Turkmenistan at Davis Cup, where he has a win–loss record of 18–11.

 He played at the 2014 Asian Games on Mixed doubles with Anastasiýa Prenko and Men's team event.

 He participated at the 2017 Asian Indoor and Martial Arts Games in Ashgabat, Turkmenistan.
 In singles he lost at the second round against Hong Kongese Wong Hong Kit.
 In doubles with Ýuriý Rogusskiý lost against the latest silver medalist Kazakhs duo (Timur Khabibulin-Denis Yevseyev) on the first round.
 In Mixed doubles with Anastasiýa Prenko lost against the latest champion on the quarter-final.

 Personal life

 Isa Mammetgulyyev was born in Ashgabat, Turkmenistan.
 He is studying in Bratislava, Slovakia.

 Mammetgulyyev trains at the tennis academy of Dominika Cibulková.